Whatever your interest, you’re guaranteed to fall in love with the South Downs National Park.

 You could easily be mistaken for thinking that a trip to the South Downs National Park is just about walking and cycling.

-If you’re looking for something more active, why not try horse-riding, polo lessons, paddle boarding, hunting, rounds of golf, fishing, festivals or undertaking the South Downs Marathon?
+If you’re looking for something more active, why not try horse-riding, polo lessons, paddle boarding, shooting, rounds of golf, fishing, festivals or undertaking the South Downs Marathon?
 The choices are endless.

 If camping or glamping in the South Downs takes your fancy, you’ll probably be interested to know that the South Downs have been granted International Dark Sky Reserve status, making it one of the best places in the country to view the night sky!